Grasshopper Component

 - The definition will run in the background and generate objects in Tekla Structures.

 The units used when the component solves the definition will be taken from the units of the Tekla Structures model.
+This can be changed, see "Setting Tolerances and Units".

 Back to topComponent dialog interface